rmmomin/laubach-williams-rstar-python/README.md

 # LW Python Port

-This repository exists to build a Python port of the Laubach-Williams (2003) natural-rate model using Bayesian state-space estimation.
-The core implementation now lives in `src/laubach_williams_rstar/model.py`, which combines custom Kalman filtering with PyMC priors that mirror the original literature.
+This repository houses a Python port of the Laubach-Williams (2003) natural-rate model based on the official `LW_replication/` R code.
+The port mirrors the three-stage estimation (median-unbiased signal-to-noise ratios + Kalman filtering/smoothing) and uses the published `Laubach_Williams_current_estimates.xlsx` file for both input data and validation.

 ## Environment setup